 4. Home Value Appreciation

-Let’s say you bought a property in Jersey City, NJ, for $170,000 in 2013.
+Let’s say you bought a property in Jersey City, New Jersey, for $170,000 in 2013.
 If you held it till 2022, at an average annual appreciation rate of 6.24%, the property would be worth $311,407 today.
-This means that when you sell, you’d net $141,407 (almost double the starting price) in profits.
+This means that you’d net $141,407 (almost double the starting price) in profits when you sell.
 You could also defer capital gains taxes if you put the proceeds from your sale into a like-kind property via a 1031 exchange.

 Even if you aren’t planning to sell, the gain in home equity can be leveraged to get financing for other investment opportunities or renovation projects.